Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Results and Discussions

 Algorithm \ref{alg.steps} outlines steps 1-4, demonstrating how the model begins with a base policy and iteratively improves it over three iterations.
 In each iteration, the policy is first updated based on similarity scores, followed by a second update driven by the computed loss function $L(\theta)$, applied when the change leads to measurable performance gains.

-\section{RESULTS AND DISCUSSIONS}
+\section{Results and Discussions}

 The experimental framework is implemented in Python 3.11, where input images are processed to generate descriptive text outputs.
-To evaluate the generalizability of the proposed model, two datasets are employed: Drive\&Act \cite{drive_and_act_2019_iccv}, which contains approximately 9.6 million images, and a public traffic-scene dataset from Kaggle \cite{author2025}.
-These datasets cover diverse environments to assess the model’s performance under varying conditions.
-Initially the model will be compared with the results obtained from a PPO-based RL model then it will be compared to the model introduced in \cite{wang2023privacy}.
-Therefore, we also consider CFP-FP and AgeDB-30 datasets to apply .
+To evaluate the generalizability of the proposed model, two datasets are employed: CFP-FP \cite{cfp-paper} dataset which is a face verification benchmark containing celebrity images in both frontal and profile views, designed to evaluate pose-invariant face recognition performance.
+Additionally, AgeDB-30 which is used for face verification under large age gaps, typically involving 570 identities and ~12,240 images.
+The model will be compared with the results obtained from a VLM-based, RL-based, and feedback-based RL model then it will be compared to the model introduced in \cite{wang2023privacy} and \cite{peng2024fldatn}.